Introduction

 Google Contacts is a free contact management tool that is part of the Google Workspace family of web applications.
 It's popular among small businesses because it's included with Google Apps and works well alongside Google's other apps.
 Both for commercial and personal purposes.

 Google Contacts is a service that allows you to store and manage contact information for your organization.
-It is part of GSuite, which also includes Gmail and Google Calendar.
+It is part of G Suite/Google Workspace, which also includes Gmail and Google Calendar.
 Google Contacts is free to use and can be used in conjunction with other applications for business email and scheduling.

-How can you use Google Contacts to manage your business' contact information?
+How can you use Google Contacts to manage your business's contact information?
 In this guide, we'll examine best practices for Google Contacts.

 What is Google Contacts?